bumsyalao/location-intelligence-system/README.md

 - Developing a mobile app for the Location Intelligence System.

 ## Deployment
-This project is deployed on Heroku App
+This project's server is deployed on Heroku App and client is deployed on AWS Amplify

 > Time spent developing: 1 week average of 3hours per day.